LOWER AUSTRIA

 And of course, the magnificent Melk Abbey, founded in the 11th century and perched on a high hill with panoramic views of the Danube.
 One of the most famous abbeys in Europe, it houses stunning art collections and valuable historical artifacts.

-The purpose of its creation was to strengthen the German borders.
-In 996, the Old German name of the march, Ostarrîchi , was first mentioned, from which the name Austria (Österreich) ultimately derived.
+In the mid-10th century, a portion of Bavaria was carved out of the territory known as the Eastern March (Ostmark), later Austria.
+Its creation was intended to strengthen German borders.
+Local medieval towns stood on trade routes along the Danube, and monasteries became centers of learning and power.
+In 996, the Old German name for the march, Ostarrîchi, was first mentioned, from which the name Austria (Österreich) ultimately derived.

 If you pay attention, on the early coats of arms, the eagles, in German, look disciplinedly in one direction, while in the modern version they look more friendly and positively, at each other.